QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 *Ordinals and fractions in Illustrator*

 Sketch only supports ligatures out of the characters that you find under the Opentype panel in Illustrator.
 However, most of these characters are rarely used when designing web and mobile applications.
-Also, the Opentype panel in Illustrator only works for Opentype fonts and many of these fonts don’t include these characters.
+Also, the Opentype panel in Illustrator only works for Opentype fonts and many of Opentype fonts don’t include these characters.

 When I first started using Sketch, it seemed to be less comprehensive than Illustrator when working with type.
 However, while Sketch does not offer all the advanced options available in Illustrator, it covers all the basics ones and there are workarounds some of the missing ones.